 For many companies, charitable giving and a commitment to responsible behaviour are part of their DNA.
 But embedding ESG principles takes this even further, requiring a more wholesale view of how your company operates.

 Before developing an ESG communications plan, there is likely to be a considerable amount of work required internally.
-This is to assess or redraft existing policies, map your supply chain, or set science-based decarbonisation targets.
+For example, to assess or redraft existing policies, map your supply chain, or set science-based decarbonisation targets.

 While these changes must be driven across all business areas, incorporating PR and communications early is critical.
 In fact, these best practice tips demonstrate that the disciplines are closely linked.
-Nearly one in five (19%) of organisations expect their head of communications/PR to lead on ESG.
+In fact, nearly one in five (19%) of organisations expect their head of communications/PR to lead on ESG.

 Top tips which will enhance both your PR and ESG communications strategies: